19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 We’ve already mentioned how the W Trek isn’t up there with Kilimanjaro and other high-altitude expeditions.
 Most trekkers of decent fitness level should be able to complete it with a solid training schedule beforehand.
 That said, the days are long on this one – some pack in up to 10 hours of hiking across tough terrain that can get tougher when the weather changes.

 For that reason, we’d say a good program of regular exercise starting around 12 weeks prior to the start of your hike is always a good idea.
-Begin with local walks of two or three hours and short runs of just a few miles each.
-By six weeks out, you should be able to up your runs to three miles and complete a hike of seven to nine continuous hours.
-With three weeks to go, try to double your number of runs and do weekly hikes of at least seven or nine hours each.
+Begin with local walks of 2-3 hours and short runs of just a few miles each.
+By six weeks out, you should be able to up your runs to three miles and complete a hike of 7-9 continuous hours.
+With three weeks to go, try to double your number of runs and do weekly hikes of at least 7-9 hours each.
 I also recommend that you begin doing consecutive day hikes at this time and ensure you are wearing a pack with the same weight you will bring with you on the trek.
-Resistance training can also work wonders for muscle fatigue and recovery, something that’s often an issue with such long days on the W.
+Resistance training can also work wonders for muscle fatigue and recovery, something that’s often an issue with such long days on the W Trek.

 9. When is the best time of year to do the W Trek?

 The seasons can be very unpredictable this far south in Patagonia.
 As a general rule, summer (November to March) is better for trekking, making it the peak season for hiking the W Trek in Torres del Paine.
-That’s because it’s warmer, with midsummer temperatures typically between 43-63 degrees Fahrenheit (6-17℃), and there’s less rain (average of just 4 millimeters each month).
+That’s because it’s warmer, with midsummer temperatures typically between 43-63°F (6-17°C), and there’s less rain (average of just 4 millimeters each month).

 However, it’s not totally clear cut that the summer season is the best time to hike the W Trek.
 It all depends on your preference and the type of experience you’re looking for.
 There are way more people hiking the trail so the W Trek lookout points are busier and the mountain huts more expensive.
 Additionally, high summer winds can spoil a hike in Patagonia so you’ll have to be ready to change plans if the gusts get up to over 80 mph (130 kph) or so.

-Autumn (April to early June) is a good alternative to the main summer trekking season.
+Autumn (April is a good alternative to the main summer trekking season.
 The upsides include fewer hikers and beautiful colors on the Patagonian Steppe – think pale yellows, deep oranges, and muted browns rolling out from the base of the mountains.
 However, there is usually more rainfall and the temperatures at night get low.
+Keep in mind that the main W Trek route closes on April 30th each year.

 10. What do I need to pack for the W Trek in Patagonia?

 What you pack for your W Trek trip will depend on when you decide to visit Torres del Paine to hike the trail, but try packing as light as possible.
 Travelers in the high season (summer and autumn) won’t need as much thermal gear as those visiting in the low season (spring and winter), when there’s a bigger risk of snow and sub-zero temperatures.
-That said, every hiker on the W Trek should have a good thermal under-layer, a fleece, and waterproofs for the upper and lower.
+That said, every hiker on the W Trek should have a good thermal under-layer, a fleece, and waterproof outer layers for the upper and lower parts of your body.
 The weather can be pretty wild and unpredictable, even in the height of summer, so it’s a good idea to bring multiple layers to wear.

 When it comes to trekking equipment, there are some must-haves: sturdy walking boots, a good set of trekking poles, a high-volume and lightweight water bottle and/or reservoir, sunscreen, and a reliable waterproof trekking backpack.
 Depending on how you choose to do the trek, you may also need camping equipment and a sleeping bag.
-Note: when booking with us, sleeping bags will be ready for you in a mountain hut or tent at each stop, and you are also provided a ‘welcome kit’ that includes a sleeping bag liner and personal towel.
+Note: when booking with us, sleeping bags will be ready for you in both the mountain hut and/or tent at each sector.
+And depending on the trip package that you book, you may receive a ‘welcome kit’ containing a sleeping bag liner, microfiber towel, water bottle, and map.

 Also, drinking water is not treated at huts/campsites along the trail.
 Many hikers feel comfortable drinking the water along the route (including from rivers or streams).
 But, if you prefer additional protection and peace of mind, you can certainly bring your own portable water filter (e.g. Katadyn BeFree, LifeStraw, Grayl, Sawyer Squeeze, etc.).
 Some of these systems only weigh a few ounces!